Modern Go idioms

 If a flag isn't recognized as a testing flag (e.g., -v, -run, -count),

 it is passed to the test binary.
-For clarity and to prevent surprises from implicit argument passing, we can use -args
+For clarity and to avoid surprises from implicit argument passing, use -args to pass arguments to the test binary explicitly.
+For example:

 1var foo = flag.Int("foo", 0, "test flag")